seanofw/onyx/Readme.md

 * Elements have no `GetAttributeBy()`/`SetAttribute()` methods; they just have an `Attributes` property that implements `IDictionary<string, Attribute>`.
 * Any `IEnumerable<Element>` has many useful query methods, like `Find(selector)` and `Where(selector)` and `Closest(selector)` and `Descendants()` and `Ancestors()`, often obviating the need for using `ChildNodes`/`ParentNode`/`NextSibling`/`PreviousSibling` directly.
 * The `Classname` property is still whitespace-separated, but there is also a `Classnames` property that is an `IReadOnlySet<string>`, and `AddClass()` and `RemoveClass()` and `HasClass()` are first-class methods on individual `Elements` — and on collections.
-* `Document` is intentionally a simple container — unlike in the normal DOM, it's not very special or very complex or even necessarily the root of the element tree.
+* `Document` is intentionally a simple container — unlike in the normal DOM, it's not very special or very complex or even necessarily the root of the element tree. `Document` is a `ContainerNode`, so it can host more than one child, not just a `<body>` element.
+* `DocumentFragment` is just `Document` minus all fast-selector-lookup logic.
 * Methods that return elements rarely return them in document order, for performance reasons:  If you actually need document order for any collection of elements, there is an `.OrderByPosition()` extension method on `IEnumerable<Element>`.

 All of these differences are designed to simplify working with the DOM in modern C# by stripping away old cruft, adding methods inspired by jQuery, and ensuring deep Linq compatibility — in many cases, these changes allow complicated JavaScript DOM manipulations to be reduced to simple Linq one-liners.